-Neither the editors nor the Editorial Board are responsible for authors’ expressed opinions, views, and the contents of the published manuscripts in the journal.
-The originality, proofreading of manuscripts and errors are the sole responsibility of the individual authors.
+Neither the editors nor the Editorial Board is responsible for authors’ expressed opinions, views, and the contents of the published manuscripts in the journal.
+The originality, proofreading of manuscripts, and errors are the sole responsibility of the individual authors.

 All manuscripts submitted for review and publication in European Journal of Management Issues go under double-blind reviews for authenticity, ethical issues, and useful contributions.
 Decisions of the reviewers are the only tool for publication in the journal and will be final.

 Committee on Publication Ethics (COPE).
 (2011, March 7).
 Code of Conduct and Best-Practice Guidelines for Journal Editors.
 Retrieved from http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf